Responding to allegations

 If the case is resolved administratively, you will typically receive the outcome within two weeks of your response, although that may vary depending upon if MIT is in session.

-If the case is resolved in a hearing, the hearing will take place at least three days after you submit your response, but typically it takes longer to accommodate the schedules of everyone in the hearing.
+If the case is resolved in a hearing or a sanctioning panel, the hearing or panel will take place at least three days after you submit your response, but typically it takes longer to accommodate the schedules of everyone in the hearing.

-Following a hearing, you will typically receive the outcome in a week or two.
+Following a hearing or panel, you will typically receive the outcome in a few business days.

 Q. Other MIT students were involved in this case.
 Can we all meet together?